 KSPE 3411.
 Human Movement Applications.
 4 Hours.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GPA of 2.5 and permission of department head.
-Information on neuroanatomy and neurophysiology relative to motor development and motor learning, coupled with functioinal anatomy as it pertains to the dynamics of human motion.
-Emphasizing mechanical analysis of human movement.
+Prerequisite: KSPE 2999; Also offered as CHPE 3411.
+Information on neuroanatomy and neurophysiology relative to motor development and motor learning, coupled with functional anatomy as it pertains to the dynamics of human motion.
+Emphasis is placed on mechanical analysis of human movement.

 KSPE 3420.
 Exercise Physiology.
 3 Hours.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GPA of 2.5 and permission of department head.
+Prerequisite: KSPE 2999; Also offered as CHPE 3420.
 An understanding of how the body, from a functional standpoint, responds, adjusts, and adapts to exercise.
-Topics inlcude bioenergetics, neuromuscular concepts, cardiorespiratory considerations, physical training, and environmental concerns involving physical activity, athletic performance, and health-related fitness.
+Topics include bioenergetics, neuromuscular concepts, cardiorespiratory considerations, physical training, and environmental concerns involving physical activity, athletic performance, and health-related fitness.

 KSPE 3450.
 Comprehensive Health Education.
 3 Hours.

 Prerequisite: KSPE 2999; Also offered as CHPE 3450.
 An investigation of health content pertaining to nutrition, fitness, body weight/composition, alcohol, tobacco, drugs, infectious diseases, cardiovascular diseases, diabetes, chronic lung diseases, and cancer.

 KSPE 3460.
 Health Education Methods and Materials.
 3 Hours.